maxtoroq/maxtoroq.github.io/DbExtensions/docs/automatic-mapping.md

 ```

 In the example above, `CompanyWebsite AS 2$1` means *map the CompanyWebsite column to the first constructor parameter (of Uri) of the second constructor parameter (of SupplierInfo)*.

+<div class="note">Numbers only have meaning relative to each other.
+For instance, instead of using 1 and 2, you can use 0 and 1, 100 and 200, or -68 and 17.
+It's the order that determines the mapping to a specific parameter.</div>

 *[POCO]: Plain Old CLR Object
 [1]: SqlBuilder.html